Comparison Table At A Glance

 Can I take a pre-roll on a plane?

-No. Federal law still prohibits cannabis on flights and TSA must report finds to local law enforcement.
-Pre-rolls are no different from any other cannabis product in this respect.
-Buy fresh at your destination if your destination is a legal-cannabis state.
+No. Federal law still prohibits cannabis on flights, and TSA reports finds to law enforcement.
+A pre-roll is no different from any other cannabis product here.
+Buy at your destination if it is a legal-cannabis state.

 Where can I see the current pre-roll and flower selection?

-A blunt is a pre-roll wrapped in tobacco paper or hemp blunt-wrap paper rather than the standard thin rolling paper.
-NYS-licensed blunts exist as a sub-category of pre-rolls with hemp blunt wraps.
-Traditional tobacco-paper blunts are not sold in NYS-licensed dispensaries because NYS-licensed cannabis cannot be combined with tobacco at point of sale.
+A blunt is rolled in a thicker wrap rather than a thin rolling paper.
+Licensed blunts use hemp blunt wraps.
+Traditional tobacco-paper blunts are not sold at licensed New York dispensaries, because licensed cannabis cannot be combined with tobacco at the point of sale.

 The Alchemy Editors